Death Should Not Be The Standard For Covid-19

 In 19 countries including the U.S., U.K., Japan and Australia between 1950 and 2008, for every 1 percent increase in GDP during a growth period, the death rates rises 0.38 percent for men in the 40 to 44 year old group.
 It rises 0.36 percent for the 70 to 74 year olds males.
 For women, the death rates increased 0.16 percent for those in their 40s and 0.18 percent for those in their 70s with the economic downturn.

 With recessions come fewer people on the roads, which means fewer traffic accidents.
 And as we’re seeing now with worldwide lockdowns, less driving also means improved air quality.
-Since poor air quality is a public health crisis in its own right, the air cleanup caused by economic downturns could partly explain the reduction in deaths caused by respiratory and cardiovascular disease.Cathleen O’Grady, Ars Technica
+Since poor air quality is a in its own right, the air cleanup caused by economic downturns could partly explain the reduction in deaths caused by respiratory and cardiovascular disease.Cathleen O’Grady, Ars Technica

 In the same article, O’Grady talks about the downside: